frazer0day/test-srv-0x7f/README.md

 - control flow flattened into a switch state machine
 - hex-identifier mangling + dead-code junk functions
 - timing anti-debug check
-- secret never stored in plaintext — only its hash

 ## rules